 The LeVeen-Roach Scholarship Fund was founded in memory of two members, Jeffrey Earle LeVeen and Stephen Louis Roach of Secession Golf Club, who lost their lives in the terrorist attacks on September 11, 2001.
 Jeff and Steve, who worked for Cantor Fitzgerald in One World Trade Center, were in their offices that morning when the hijacked airliner slammed into the building several floors below them.
 In the belief that this horrific event should not define these wonderful men, this scholarship was born.
-Their love of golf, devotion to Secession and appreciation of our Lowcountry community will forever live in the LeVeen-Roach Scholarship Fund, which supports the higher education ambitions of Beaufort-area students who need only demonstrate academic potential, a connection to the game of golf and financial need to qualify.
+Their love of golf, devotion to Secession and appreciation of our Lowcountry community will forever live in the LeVeen-Roach Scholarship Fund, which supports the higher education ambitions of Beaufort-area students who need only demonstrate academic potential, interest and commitment to growth and the community, with awards amount reflecting financial need.

 About Jeff & Stephen